theronhitchman/ordinary-differential-equations/syllabus/index.md

 Students will learn to

-1. use numerical methods to approximation solutions to differential equations.
+1. model situations involving change using differential equations.

 2. use a variety of standard techniques to solve equations analytically, including the theory of linear systems of equations with constant coefficients.

-3. use geometric models for thinking of several different kinds.
+3. use geometric models of several different kinds to do qualitative analysis.

+4. use numerical methods to approximation solutions to differential equations.

-4. communicate clearly about mathematics using precision and concision.
+5. communicate clearly about mathematics using precision and concision.

-5. Ask reasonable questions about where to direct further learning.

 ### Assessment:

-Course grades will be based on regular classroom participation, two midterm examinations and a final project and paper.
+Course grades will be based on six assessments: three exams (2 midterm and 1 final) and three projects.
+Each of these will involve multiple learning objectives.

+Assessment items will be well-described in advance, including specifications for constitutes acceptable work.
+Work that does not meet standards will be given one one chance for revision in a time frame negotiated with the instructor.

+### Dates to Watch:

+* Fourth Week of Class: Project 1
+* Fifth Week of Class: Exam 1
+* Ninth Week of Class: Project 2
+* Tenth Week of Class: Project 3
+* Final Exam Week: Final Exam and Final Project

 ### Student Academic Accommodations